emissary-ingress/emissary/reference/core/ingress-controller.md

 ## `Ingress` Support in 0.80.0

-The Ambassador Edge Stack 0.80.0 supports basic core functionality of the  `Ingress` resource, as defined by the [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource itself:
+Ambassador 0.80.0 supports basic core functionality of the  `Ingress` resource, as defined by the [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource itself:

-- Basic routing, including the `route` specification and the default backend functionality, is supported.
+1. Basic routing, including the `route` specification and the default backend functionality, is supported.
-   - it's particularly easy to use a minimal `Ingress` to the Ambassador Edge Stack diagnostic UI
+    - It's particularly easy to use a minimal `Ingress` to the Ambassador Edge Stack diagnostic UI
-- TLS termination is supported.
+2. TLS termination is supported.
     - you can use multiple `Ingress` resources for SNI
-- Using the `Ingress` resource in concert with Athe mbassador Edge Stack CRDs or annotations is supported.
+3. Using the `Ingress` resource in concert with the Ambassador Edge Stack CRDs or annotations is supported.
     - this includes the Ambassador Edge Stack annotations on the `Ingress` resource itself

-The Ambassador Edge Stack 0.80.0 does **not** extend the basic `Ingress` specification except as follows:
+Ambassador 0.80.0 does **not** extend the basic `Ingress` specification except as follows:

-- the `getambassador.io/ambassador-id` annotation allows you to set an the Ambassador Edge Stack ID for the `Ingress` itself; and
+- The `getambassador.io/ambassador-id` annotation allows you to set an the Ambassador Edge Stack ID for the `Ingress` itself; and

-- the `getambassador.io/config` annotation can be provided on the `Ingress` resource, just as on a `Service`.
+- The `getambassador.io/config` annotation can be provided on the `Ingress` resource, just as on a `Service`.

-     - note that if you need to set `getambassador.io/ambassador-id` on the `Ingress`, you will also need to set `ambassador-id` on resources within the annotation!
+Note that if you need to set `getambassador.io/ambassador-id` on the `Ingress`, you will also need to set `ambassador-id` on resources within the annotation.

 ### `Ingress` routes and `Mapping`s